zyborg/Zyborg.AWS.Lambda.Kerberos/README.md

   using an AD identity instead of SQL credentials
 * **Kerberos-authenticated Services** - interacting with various services hosted on an Active Directory domain controller (such as the DNS service in Active Directory).
+* _NEW_ **Kerberos-authenticated gRPC Services** - calling into gRPC service hosted on ASP.NET 3.0, we can _synthesize_ Kerberos-authentication with the help of a third-party library (more details below).

 This repository includes samples that demonstrate all three of these scenarios as detailed [below](./README.md#samples).